 “Life long learning” – in particular, this holds true in the areas of leadership behavior and corporate change.
 To meet the challenges of the market, executives should always reflect their corporate strategy and leadership skills.
 Modern and inspiring leadership strategies make it possible to make a company fit for the future by expanding existing competitive advantages and tapping new potential.

-WHU’s Advanced Management Program provides a 5-day intensive format for experienced senior management executives, providing new insights into strategy, leadership and global economic development.
+WHU’s Advanced Management for Senior Professionals Program provides a 6-day intensive format for experienced senior management executives, providing new insights into strategy, leadership and global economic development.
 Participants will have the chance to exchange views with the help of group reflections and peer-to-peer coaching and thus generate direct input for their own company.
-The English language program will take place from October 22-26, 2018 at WHU Campus Düsseldorf.